-In addition, three members of staff have the MaST (maths specialist teacher) qualification and two are maths SLEs, one of whom has had articles published in educational publications about maths pedagogy.
+In addition, two members of staff have the MaST (maths specialist teacher) qualification and one is a maths SLE and had articles published in educational publications about maths pedagogy.

 Teaching staff are provided with academic articles and teaching ideas when appropriate and it is also suggested that teachers subscribe to the NCETM newsletter to keep abreast of current thinking in maths teaching and learning.